 - While the yield is one of the significant factors the investor considers while calculating the return, the bond price is seen to check how much the investor can invest.

-- The bond yield is expressed as a percentage value, while the bond price is monetary.
+- The bond yield is a percentage value, while the bond price is monetary.
 E.g., the yield value of a bond is 4%, while its price is Rs.1000. it means the return on this investment will be Rs.40.